Learning to Reorient Objects with Stable Placements Afforded by Extrinsic Supports: Related Work

-Quite a few works choose to adjust the object's poses through sequential operations.
-In addition to inferring the stable poses of the object, the key to the implementation is motion planning for pose transformation.
-In various works, manipulation graphs are built with intermediate states of the objects to be manipulated and calculated motion configurations of the robot for transferring the objects' states in a collision-free way.
-After calculating stable placements of the object on the table, Wan \textit{et al.} \cite{wan2019regrasp} build a two-layer regrasping graph, in which the first layer shows connectivity between two stable placements and the second layer shows shared grasp configurations.
-Ma \textit{et al.} \cite{ma2018regrasp} build the regrasping graph in parallel with the simulation process of obtaining the object's stable poses.
-The simulation process costs a longer period to obtain more stable placements added to the manipulation graph.
-Haustein \textit{et al.} \cite{haustein2019placing,haustein2019object} move the object to a new pose by pushing the object in hand as per the dexterous manipulation graph with optimized grasp configurations.
-In \cite{Hou-2018-105030,hou2019reorienting}, motion primitives like rolling, pivoting, and pick-and-place are used to construct manipulation graphs.
-However, these approaches require detailed mesh models of objects.
-In our work, motion primitives are computed based on the input point clouds to generate manipulation graphs.
-We also take the support as the anchoring object, and the world frame is established at the support bottom to simplify the computation.
+In addition to inferring stable placements of objects, the key to implementing object reorientation is the motion of the robot to transform these placements.
+Simeonov \textit{et al.} \cite{simeonov2020long} propose a framework for long-term planning of object manipulation, which jointly models reorientation subgoals and contact configurations to achieve subgoals.
+Many works achieve object reorientation through sequential operations, constructing manipulation graphs using intermediate object placements and the calculated grasp configurations of the robot to reorient the objects in a collision-free manner.
+For instance, after calculating stable placements of objects on the table, Wan \textit{et al.} \cite{wan2019regrasp} built a two-layer regrasping graph, where the first layer shows connectivity between two stable placements and the second layer shows shared grasp configurations.
+Meanwhile, Ma \textit{et al.} \cite{ma2018regrasp} built the regrasping graph in parallel with the simulation process of obtaining the object's stable placements.
+However, the simulation process takes longer to obtain more stable placements that are added to the manipulation graph.
+Other works, such as Haustein \textit{et al.} \cite{haustein2019placing,haustein2019object}, move the object to a new pose by pushing the object in-hand as per the dexterous manipulation graph with optimized grasp configurations.
+In \cite{Hou-2018-105030,hou2019reorienting}, motion primitives such as rolling, pivoting, and pick-and-place are used to construct manipulation graphs.
+Nonetheless, these approaches require detailed mesh models of objects.
+In our work, we compute grasp configurations based on point clouds.
+We take the extrinsic support as the supporting item and establish the world coordinate frame at its bottom to simplify the computation.